Onic Esports

-ONIC Esports (abbreviated as ONIC) is a Southeast Asian esport team founded in Indonesia by Justin Widjaja in 2018.

-They participate in competitive esports division leagues in Mobile Legends: Bang Bang, Free Fire, Pokemon Unite, and Honor of Kings.
+They participate in competitive esports division leagues in Mobile Legends: Bang Bang, Free Fire, Pokémon Unite, and Honor of Kings.
 Initially, the team started with a division in Mobile Legends: Bang Bang, joining MPL Indonesia during Season 2.

 Mobile Legends: Bang Bang

 History

-ONIC Esports has two main teams in Mobile Legends: Bang Bang: one competing in MPL Indonesia and the other in MPL Philippines.
+ONIC Esports has two main teams in Mobile Legends: Bang Bang, one competing in MPL Indonesia and the other in MPL Philippines.
 The Indonesian team has been active in MPL Indonesia since Season 2, while the Philippine team entered MPL Philippines in Season 4.